Analysis | The pandemic’s death toll is a tsunami anyone could see coming — if they looked

 This provides a useful way of viewing future death tolls.
 If we retroactively apply that percentage to case totals, we can see that the number of deaths we’d expect to see tracks neatly with the number of deaths we actually did see.

 Except for the past week or so.
-In the set of graphs tracking the pandemic above, you may have noticed similar blips in recent days, deviations which are probably due to data gaps because of the Thanksgiving holiday.
-The projection above — and the daily figures over the past two days, each of which topped 2,500 deaths — suggest that the average will soon come back in line with the projections.
+In the set of graphs tracking the pandemic above, you may have noticed similar blips in recent days, deviations probably due to data gaps because of the Thanksgiving holiday.
+The projection above — and the daily figures over the past two days, each of which topped 2,500 deaths — suggest the average will soon come back in line with the projections.

-What’s important to note about this, too, is that it suggests that not much has changed in our efforts to fight the virus in recent months.
+What’s important to note about this, too, is that it suggests not much has changed in our efforts to fight the virus in recent months.
 Trump often likes to proclaim that the fatality rate of the virus has dropped 85 percent since the springtime peak.
 But that’s looking at the ratio between the number of deaths and the number of cases recorded on a single day (April 19 or so) with the similar rate now.

 That’s misleading for two reasons.
 The first is that we know deaths lag behind new infections by weeks.
 The second is that the number of cases recorded in April was necessarily limited by the number of cases that went undetected.
 On April 19, the country only conducted about 150,000 tests; there was no way that we could have recorded 200,000 new infections even if they occurred.